 In rare instances, problems may warrant dismissal from the travel program due to the disruption of the program's academic integrity.
 The decision to dismiss a student from a program, even when made for the best reasons, may result in negative responses, including lawsuits instigated by the students or their families.
 Therefore, it is critical that complete documentation be included as part of the dismissal process.
-It is essential that the faculty leader file an incident report with the Academic Dean and consult with CO before contemplating or threatening dismissal of a student from a program.
+It is essential that the faculty leader file an incident report with program administration before contemplating or threatening dismissal of a student from a program.